awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 You must meet the following requirements to enable organizational view:
 + Your accounts must be members of an [AWS Organization](http://aws.amazon.com/organizations/)\.
 + Your organization must have [all features](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html) enabled\.
-+ The master account in your organization must have a Business or Enterprise support plan\.
++ The management account in your organization must have a Business or Enterprise support plan\.
 See [Compare AWS Support plans](http://aws.amazon.com/premiumsupport/plans/)\.
-+ You must sign in as a user in the [master account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts.html) \(or [assumed equivalent role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html)\)\.
++ You must sign in as a user in the [management account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts.html) \(or [assumed equivalent role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html)\)\.
 Whether you sign in as an IAM user or an IAM role, you must have a policy with the required permissions\.
 See [Using IAM policies to allow access to organizational view](organizational-view-iam-policies.md)\.

 ## Enable organizational view<a name="enable-organizational-view"></a>

 After you meet the prerequisites, follow these steps to enable organizational view\.
 After you enable this feature, the following happens:
 + Trusted Advisor is enabled as a *trusted service* in your organization\.
 For more information, see [Enabling trusted access with other AWS services](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html) in the *AWS Organizations User Guide*\.
-+ The `AWSServiceRoleForTrustedAdvisorReporting` service\-linked\-role is created for you in the master account in your organization\.
++ The `AWSServiceRoleForTrustedAdvisorReporting` service\-linked\-role is created for you in the management account in your organization\.
 This role includes the permissions that Trusted Advisor needs to call Organizations on your behalf\.
 This service\-linked role is locked, and you can't delete it manually\.
 For more information, see [Using service\-linked roles for Trusted Advisor](using-service-linked-roles-ta.md)\.

 You enable organizational view from the Trusted Advisor console\.

 **To enable organizational view**

-1. Sign in as an administrator in the organization's master account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.
+1. Sign in as an administrator in the organization's management account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.

 1. In the navigation pane, choose **Organizational View**\.